 wild herbs and pine forests, and the buzzing of the cicadas.
 The views from the peak of the Puig de Sa Guardia or the old Cap de Begur lighthouse are particularly memorable; tiny flecks of yachts passing like seagulls over the vast stillness of the Mediterranean, its waters transforming from sparkling sapphire to emerald in its horse-shoe coves.

-Finish the hike by falling into Aigua Blava’s crystal waters and the day eating fish caught off the very same beach.
+Finish the hike by falling into Aigua Blava’s crystal waters and eating fish caught off the very same beach.

 UNITED KINGDOM, East Sussex